Monknow/monknow.dev/src/pages/blog/2021-11-13_s/index.en.md

 tipo: blog
 slug: How to use the canvas element in React
 fecha: 2021-11-13T18:54:36.427Z
-titulo: React.
+titulo: React for beginners.
 How to use the canvas element
 subtitulo: The best practices; with hooks and performance
 portada: how-to-use-a-canvas-element-in-react.jpg
 descripcionImagen: React logo on a canvas
-descripcion: How to use the canvas element in React.
-Using the best practices;
+descripcion: Beginners tutorial about how to use the canvas element in React.
-  with functional component, react hooks and the best performance
+  Using the best practices; with functional component, react hooks and the best performance
 ---
 # Introduction